mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Wait when they will be mined.

 Check: Congrats dialogs with amounts, description and from address<br>
 Check: Number of dialogs should be 4, even 6 was sent.
-We shouw only first 4 messages
+We show only first 4 messages

 # Event Window